The Entity Relationship Model in DBMS

 The Geometric Symbols in an E-R Model

-- Relationships are represented by diamond shaped
+- Entities are represented by rectangles.

 - A database can be modeled as: